 Claiming Child Benefit can give a big boost to your family budget.
-If you’ve just had a baby make sure you get your claim in before your baby is three months old.
-And even if you think you won’t be entitled to anything because either you or your partner earns over the limit, you should still claim – otherwise you’ll miss out on a number of other entitlements.
+If you’ve just had a baby, make sure you claim before it’s three months old.
+Even if you think you won’t be entitled to anything, you should still apply so you don’t miss out on other entitlements.

 Who can claim Child Benefit?